ChinoAnimated/FNF-Sprite-Sheets-And-Fla-Files/README.md

 # FNF-Sprite-Sheets-And-Fla-Files
-These are the sprite sheets and FLA files for the animations I make about Friday Night Funkin' Mods
+These are the sprite sheets and FLA files from the animations I make about Friday Night Funkin' Mods